 - Many people are scared off from attending because they do not want to stand up and have to say “I am Tony and I am an addict/alcoholic”.
 You need not admit to your addiction at all; most people go to their first meetings believing they are not, in fact, addicted.
 The only requirement to participate in 12-step recovery is “a desire to stop drinking, shopping, gambling, using, etc” That’s it; you simply must have the desire to stop destructive behaviors.
 You can introduce yourself by name when you are ready to do so; you will not be pressured to do anything you are not comfortable with.

 - Because active addicts are usually quite unhappy, they expect to find a miserable group of people at A.A., N.A., etc. Addicts often feel “I don’t want to sit around and listen to a bunch of sob stories.”
-It usually takes only a meeting or two to discover people in recovery are quite happy and peaceful – living lives that A.A. refers to “happy, joyous and free.”
+It usually takes only a meeting or two to discover people in recovery are quite happy and peaceful – living lives that A.A. refers to as “happy, joyous and free.”

 - “I don’t belong with those drunks; they are homeless, drinking or drugging under a bridge and don’t have a job”.
 Nothing could be further from the truth.
 Many alcoholics/addicts are high-functioning and live in nice homes.
 The disease of addiction does not play favorites; 12-step groups are composed of doctors, lawyers, housewives, plumbers, and people of all age groups.